 - Reduced unwanted behaviours resulting from boredom or anxiety

 How much exercise a dog needs depends on several factors, including age, breed, physical health/injury, and environment.

 We’ve rounded up the general guidelines for dog exercise, but remember to consider your individual dog’s personality and abilities.
 And before you embark on an exercise programme with your dog, consult a vet!

 How much exercise do puppies need?

-Long walks are hard on your puppy’s developing joints and bones, so if you’re ready to establish a dog walking routine, start small.
-A good guideline is to walk five minutes for every month of your puppy’s life, up to two times a day.
+A good guideline is to walk five minutes for every month of your puppy’s life, up to twice a day.
 So a 12-week-old puppy can safely go on a 15-minute walk morning and night.
 A gradual increase is key, letting your pup grow into the routine.

 Exercise for adult dogs

 It won’t surprise you to hear that breed plays a role in how much exercise your adult dog needs.
 While age and health are the two biggest factors to consider when exercising your dog, breed is an indication of their general activity level.

 Some of the more active dog breed types that require more exercise include: